Fast-MIA: Efficient and Scalable Membership Inference for LLMs: Background

 First, the computational cost of evaluating MIA methods on LLMs is extremely high.
 Unlike traditional machine learning models, LLMs require substantial GPU memory and time.
 Some text alternation-based methods require multiple inferences for a single sample.
 For example, Lowercase requires two inferences before and after altering.
-The number of additional inferences in PAC, ReCaLL, Con-ReCall, and SaMIA depends on hyperparameters.
+ReCaLL and Con-ReCall also need several inferences.
+The number of additional inferences in PAC and SaMIA depends on hyperparameters.
+Furthermore, recent studies have highlighted the importance of inference at the dataset level, rather than relying solely on individual sentences~\cite{NEURIPS2024_e01519b4,puerto-etal-2025-scaling}, which consequently increases the required computational cost.